 Hair loss affects millions of women every year and can be frustratingly difficult to manage.
 Research has shown that certain medications, age, hormones and diseases are the biggest culprits behind thinning hair.
 Whether it be hair thinning or alopecia, stress and diet can contribute to hair loss.
 Although thinning hair can cause you to feel stressed and self-conscious, there are things you can do on a daily basis to help combat and reverse the damage.

 Stress, hormones and a diet lacking in protein can cause hair loss.
-Additionally, low iron levels, thyroid problems, menopause and other styling can take a toll on the overall health of your hair.
+Additionally, low iron levels, thyroid problems, menopause and other styling can take a toll on your overall hair wellness.
 If you feel that your hair loss is more than normal, you should consult your doctor to ensure there is no underlying issue.

 Trichologists (specialists in the scalp and hair) advise that losing around 100 hair strands a day is average, so don’t fret if you notice some hair loss when shampooing or styling your hair.
 Don’t fret, you are not alone in the fight against hair loss.
 We’ve compiled a list of recommendations for dealing with thinning hair.

 A diet lacking in fat or protein can cause your hair to grow slower and be susceptible to damage.
 We recommend increasing your iron and niacin intake (vitamin B3) to boost blood flow to the scalp.
 Adding a biotin supplement into your routine will also kick-start new hair growth.
 Vegamour’s Lovestruck Biotin Gummies for Hair feature a unique combination of vitamins and minerals that strengthens strands, nourishes the scalp and supports healthy hair growth.
 Pop 2 vegan strawberry-flavored gummies a day for fuller, thicker hair that shines.